 Topics of interest to faculty and students; taught by regular and visiting faculty.
 Repeatable on different topics to six credit hours.
 COM majors only.
 Pre: COM/JOUR major and junior standing, or consent.
 (Cross-listed as JOUR 459)

 An examination of how various aspects of digital media platforms, such as affordances and communication processes impact political outcomes.
 COM majors or consent.
 Sophomore standing or higher.
-Pre: 201.
 (Fall only)

 Design, development, and evaluation of interactive computer-based multimedia communication.
 Emphasizes authoring and production of such multimedia elements as fullmotion images, audio, and graphics.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 337, or consent.

-Synthesize knowledge, apply research findings in service to community, and develop proposal for intervention or campaign.
+Synthesize knowledge, apply research findings in service to community, and develop proposal for intervention or campaign through assignments that emphasize the development of writing skills.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330; and 340 or 421; or consent.